About GreenMail

 GreenMail is an open source, intuitive and easy-to-use test suite of email servers for testing purposes.

-Typical use cases include mail integration testing or a lightweight sand boxed mail server for development.
+Typical use cases include mail integration testing or lightweight sand boxed mail server for development.

-- Supports SMTP, POP3 and IMAP including SSL
+- Supports SMTP, POP3 and IMAP including TLS/SSL

-- Easily embeddable in JUnit tests for integration testing
+- Embeds in JUnit test for integration testing

 Scenarios